thu-coai/ConvLab-2/README.md

     author={Qi Zhu and Zheng Zhang and Yan Fang and Xiang Li and Ryuichi Takanobu and Jinchao Li and Baolin Peng and Jianfeng Gao and Xiaoyan Zhu and Minlie Huang}, year={2020},
     booktitle={Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics}, }

+@inproceedings{liu2021robustness,
+    title={Robustness Testing of Language Understanding in Task-Oriented Dialog}, author={Liu, Jiexi and Takanobu, Ryuichi and Wen, Jiaxin and Wan, Dazhen and Li, Hongguang and Nie, Weiran and Li, Cheng and Peng, Wei and Huang, Minlie}, year={2021},
+    booktitle={Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics}, }
 ```